Alana-Rodrigues-01/Alana-Rodrigues-01/README.md

 - 👀 I’m interested in logistics area
 - 🌱 I’m currently learning logistics
 - 📫 How to reach me: my email
-- ⚡ Fun fact looking for learning
+- ⚡ Fun fact: looking for learning

 <!---
 Alana-Rodrigues-01/Alana-Rodrigues-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.